How are we doing? Let us know:

-The HIV Prevention Community Planning Group (HIV Prevention Group) is an advisory committee to the County of San Diego Chief Administrative Officer and Board of Supervisors.
-Click here for more information about the HIV Prevention Community Planning Board.
+The HIV Prevention Group (HPG) is an advisory board to the County of San Diego Chief Administrative Officer and Board of Supervisors.

 The mission of the HIV Prevention Group is to promote risk reduction activities and prevent new HIV infections in the County.
 This Group supports broad-based community participation in prevention planning, identifies priority prevention needs and creates a comprehensive plan that recommends how resources can most effectively target those at highest risk for the transmission or acquisition of HIV and STDs.
 The plan is current, evidence-based, refreshed with new information as it becomes available, tailored to the specific needs and resources of the community and widely distributed.
 View the Plan for Education and Prevention Services for San Diego County 2010-2013.

 The HIV Prevention Group has two standing committees: Steering and Continuum of Care and two current ad-hoc committees: By-Laws and Membership.
-In addition, there are five groups designated in an advisory capacity to the HIV Prevention Group: Coalition of Latino HIV Service Providers (CLASP), HIV CARE Partnership, Faith-Based Action Coalition (FBAC), HIV Youth Leadership Council and Project MOCHA.
+In addition, there are five groups designated as Community Liaison Groups to the HIV Prevention Group: Coalition of Latino HIV Service Providers (CLASP), HIV CARE Partnership, Faith-Based Action Coalition (FBAC), HIV Youth Leadership Council and Project MOCHA.
 These committees and groups advise the HIV Prevention Group on HIV prevention issues pertaining to the groups they represent and have expertise.

-The County of San Diego HIV Prevention Community Planning Group welcomes public participation at all board, committee and advisory group meetings.
-For meeting schedule and locations, please call (619) 692 8369 or go to http://sdhivprevention.org/calendar/.
+The San Diego County HIV Prevention Group welcomes public participation at all HPG, committee and Community Liaison Group meetings.
+For meeting schedule and locations, please call (619) 692-8369 or go to: sdhivprevention.org/calendar/.

 STD Community Interventions Program (SCIP)